the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 - **Learning**: How your agent adapts to new information, from self-evaluation to RLHF
 - **Multi-agent architectures**, and tradeoffs compared to single-agent
 - How agents differ from **workflows**

+This merely scratches the surface of this new and exciting field, but having a solid handle here will put you in good shape.

 ### Evaluation